ryanthomasallen/ryanthomasallen.github.io/README.md

 # Overview

 I am a PhD candidate at Harvard Business School.
-I study innovation, strategy, and entrepreneurship in organizations.
+I conduct research at the intersection of strategy, organization theory, and entrepreneurship.

+My current work is organized around a question faced by all innovators: [if I build it, will they come](## "h/t Field of Dreams")?
+Or, in other words: how can innovators anticipate future market demand to create commercially successful innovations?
+I show how prior work extolling predictive analytics and experimentation is incomplete.

+These projects are informed by my prior published papers related to algorithms and organization theory.

+Prior to

 # Publications